For full rules and awards, please visit the USA Triathlon website.

 A. No but you should.
 By entering the date you actually completed your workout or training session we can accurately track when teams reach the session benchmark distance.
 Before we started tracking workout dates we found that the competition had become about which team could enter their mileage first, not which team could DO the mileage first.
 So please enter your workout dates.

-New for 2012-2013: athletes (and club reps) now have 1 week to enter miles.
+Again for this year athletes (and club reps) have 2 weeks to enter miles.
 No more holding back your miles until the end of the month.
 Everyone hated that, so now there's a time limit on entering miles.

 Q. What if I forget to enter my miles and the month ends?